 Online marketplace connects service providers and customers via an engaging platform.
 Service providers and service seekers need a bridge, and an online marketplace serves as that bridge.
 The number of marketplaces has increased dramatically in the past few years for the extensive convenience offered.
 Also, a marketplace is accessible to a broader audience than a retail store.

 Customers prefer convenience over anything.
-It’s the development team’s responsibility to ensure that the marketplace platform allows users to access the inventory electronically and have real-time information about all the products.
+It’s the development team’s responsibility to ensure that the marketplace mobile app allows users to access the inventory electronically and have real-time information about all the products.

-The cost of developing a marketplace app depends on various factors, including app features, platforms, and more.
+Marketplace app development costs depend on various factors, including app features, platforms, and more.
 Let’s have a look at the process and costs of developing a marketplace platform.

-The cost of a marketplace depends on the following factors:
+The cost to build a marketplace app depends on the following factors:

 - Type of Platform – Desktop, Mobile, or Both